Guides

 You should avoid having dead links on your site as they hurt your SEO.
 But finding them on other sites?
 It’s a great way to build links.

-That’s why Wiki editors won’t mind you replacing dead links with ones to your site as long as they point to relevant pages.
+No one wants to send their readers to 404 pages, and Wikipedia is no exception.
+That’s why Wiki editors won’t mind you replacing dead links with yours as long as they point to relevant and authoritative pages.

-How To Find Dead Links In Wikipedia
+How to Find Dead Links in Wikipedia

 A permanent dead link on Wikipedia.